 Speaking of inspecting synthetic slings, a qualified person should look over the sling each day before and after use, searching for signs of defects.
 It’s essential that you always know the state (and safety) of your sling before bearing another load.

-Depending on the frequency of the sling’s use, you may need to inspect it daily, weekly, or monthly.
+Depending on the frequency of the rigging sling’s use, you may need to inspect it daily, weekly, or monthly.
 Inspections should never take place more than a year apart, especially if you’re using the tool on a fairly regular basis.

 Keep in mind that although OSHA’s sling standard doesn’t require you to record inspections, the ASME standard does contain provisions on sling inspection records.
 Make sure the person in charge of sling checks is looking for: